40 Questions to Ask at Parent-Teacher Conference

-Utilising this opportunity to the maximum, here are 25 important parent meeting questions, broken up into three categories, to ask during a parent-teacher meeting.
+Utilising this opportunity to the maximum, here are 40 important parent teacher meeting questions, broken up into three categories, to ask during a parent-teacher meeting.

 By addressing these queries, you’ll get an improved understanding of how your child is performing at school, and how their teacher plans on tackling any issues that they come across with your child.